Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Materials and experimental methods

-presents a schematic of the experimental setup.
+Fig.~\ref{fig:setup} presents a schematic of the experimental setup.
 A syringe pump (Harvard 4400 PHD) (1) infuses the working fluid through a tube (2) up to a blunt-tip needle (3) where a droplet is formed.
 To vary the droplet size from 2.2 to 2.8~mm, two needles, i.e, GA 22 and GA 30, are used.
-The droplet falls onto a 3-cm diameter smooth sapphire surface (4).
+The droplet falls onto a 3-cm diameter smooth sapphire substrate (4).
 The droplet intercepts the beam of a laser-photo-diode unit (5, 6) used to trigger the image acquisition unit.
-This one is composed of a high-speed camera (Photron Fast-CAM) (7) and a LED illumination (8).
-Images are acquired at 12,000~fps and with 29~$\mu$s shutter time.
+This one is composed of a high-speed camera (Photron Fast-CAM) (7) and a Light-emitting diode (LED) illumination (8).
+The images are acquired at 12,000~fps in 10-bit gray-scale and with 29~$\mu$s shutter time.
 Due to the nanoparticles' hazardousness, the drops are enclosed in a transparent Plexiglas box.
-The surface roughness of the sapphire window is measured by Mitutoyo CS-3200, stylus surface roughness measurement system and the average roughness $R_a$ is found to be 0.00909~$\mu$m.
-Roughness measurements are performed according to ISO 1997 for two different sampling lengths, namely 0.08 and 0.025~mm and each measurement is repeated twice at a different location.
+The roughness of the sapphire substrate is measured by Mitutoyo CS-3200, and the average roughness $R_a$ is found to be 9.09~nm with the roughness pitch of 0.1~nm.
+They are performed according to ISO 1997 for two different sampling lengths, namely 0.08 and 0.025~mm and each measurement is repeated twice at a different location.